These leeks are wrapped around a mixture of pork, pine nuts, fennel, and thyme and matched up with a fantastic pear and cider sauce!

 Fermented apple juice or cider is called hard cider.

-Just the clear this up, and for the sake of consistency, the unprocessed juice of an orange is called orange juice in the US.
+Just to clear this up, and for the sake of consistency, the unprocessed juice of an orange is called orange juice in the US.

 But if you are reading this in the US please make my pear sauce with hard cider.